Myanmar: How far will China go to keep junta afloat? – DW – 11/26/2024

 Khin Ohmar, a Burmese activist and founder of the Progressive Voice of Myanmar, says China's backing of the junta is clear.

-"China has stepped [up] its aggression against Myanmar people's sovereignty by threatening Myanmar's revolutionary forces while providing more military supplies, in this regard aiding and abetting the junta's international crimes, while also providing false legitimacy" she told DW, accusing China of having a "neo-colonial agenda."
+"China has stepped [up] its aggression against Myanmar people's sovereignty by threatening Myanmar's revolutionary forces while providing more military supplies" as well as "aiding and abetting" the junta's crimes and providing it with "false legitimacy," she told DW.

+The activist also accused China of having a "neo-colonial agenda" towards its smaller neighbor.

 What is the price of China's support?